Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Existence via Compactness Method

-Next, we plan to show another result on existence of weak solutions to \eqref{main:eq}-\eqref{in:eq} stated in \Cref{thm:existence}.
-For this, we additionally assume that the breakage kernel $ \bb $ satisfies \eqref{neg_nop_assump:eq} and that the initial condition, in conjunction with \eqref{in_0 and 1:eq}, satisfies
+{In this section}, we plan to show another result on existence of weak solutions to \eqref{main:eq}-\eqref{in:eq} stated in \Cref{thm:existence}.
+For this, we additionally assume that {$\alpha\in(0,1)$ and} the breakage kernel $ \bb $ satisfies \eqref{neg_nop_assump:eq}. {In addition to \eqref{in_0 and 1:eq}, we assume that the initial condition satisfies}